Fast track your treatment

 The Mummy MOT includes an internal pelvic examination and for this you will be required to remove the bottom half of your clothing.
 You will be asked to sign a consent form before this exam takes place.

 You’ll then get dressed again and the physiotherapist will assess your posture and tummy, and then start putting together an exercise programme for you to do at home.

-It is advisable to bring some shorts to the appointment and maybe a vest top so the physiotherapist can assess your posture and movement patterns.
+It is advisable to bring some shorts and maybe a vest top to your appointment to allow the physiotherapist to assess your posture and movement patterns.

 Your body will undoubtedly change after pregnancy and the birth of your baby.
 It is both a natural and common occurrence.
 However, if your mental or physical health is suffering following your baby’s birth, it is important to speak to your GP about receiving professional advice and support.
 Your health is just as important as your baby’s health.

 If you would like to learn more about receiving mental health support or a specialist referral for any physical health problems, download the Livi app to speak to a GP by video today.
 Women's health specialist at Livi, Dr Elizabeth Rosen also explains how breast feeding can affect your body and common breast feeding terms that you might not be familiar with yet.